gustavovalverde/micrawl/README.md

 2. **Lower peak memory** – you can process pages incrementally instead of buffering an entire batch.

 If you prefer the old-school “single JSON response,” just buffer the lines until you consume the summary, then parse the combined output.

+### Keeping payloads LLM-friendly

+Token counts matter when the output is headed straight into an LLM.
+A few tips to minimise the size Micrawl streams back:

+- Request only the formats you need. `outputFormats: ["markdown"]` emits a single Markdown entry (via h2m-parser) and skips the HTML entirely.
+If you ask for `"html"` and `"markdown"`, both show up in `contents`.
+- For the absolute smallest payload, set `captureTextOnly: true` and leave `outputFormats` at its default.
+You’ll receive plain text extracted from the page (`contents[0].body`) with no tags.
+(Markdown requires the DOM, so it’s mutually exclusive with `captureTextOnly: true`).
+- Strip anything you don’t plan to consume—headers, proxies, and other optional knobs should stay unset unless needed so your requests stay small and fast.

 ### Reading the stream step-by-step